 There are many different styles of cartridge razor out there.
-You can find them from anywhere from 2 blades up to a maximum of seven blades now, which I saw in a cartridge razor recently.
+You can find them from anywhere from two blades up to a maximum of seven blades now (I saw this in a cartridge razor recently and was pretty surprised).
 However, the most popular amount of blades to have in a razor still remain the same – the 3-blade and the 5-blade razor still rule supreme.

 The more blades that you use, the more likely it is that you’re going to irritate your skin.
 Think about it – you’re grazing blades of stainless steel against your skin.
 This is actually the reason many people opt to use a safety razor, which only has one blade.